SteMak/usc_2024_submission/README.md

 Smart contracts can preload data into `transient` storage using the `loadConfig` and `loadVesting` functions.

-EOA actors can use overloaded functions that accept `Config` and `Vesting` structures as additional parameters.
+EOA actors are provided with overloaded functions that accept `Config` and `Vesting` structures as additional parameters.